 Wouldn’t it be great if by making small changes, we had an enormous impact on our lives?

-We are the same way.
+Well, we can.
 We can make very small changes which seem insignificant by themselves, but will eventually rock our world.

 We can practice replacement therapy: the practice of replacing one habit with another.